kubapeter/portfolio/Coursera Courses/Specializations/Introduction to Scripting in Python/Python Data Representations/README.md

 - [Week 3](./Week%203): List Manipulation
 - [Week 4](./Week%204): File Access

 [^1]: For ethical reasons I do not make my assignment publicly available.
-It may be tempting to submit it to Coursera by others.
+It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
 However, I give a detailed description of the original problem, I highlight the main principles and techniques the problem wants to check, and I give source code for another similar problem.
 The publicly available source code uses approximately the same principles and techniques as the original (maybe a bit more).